danyahdufani/DanyahFinalProject/README.md

 7.unittestdescription.txt:
 A text file which contains descriptions of each of the unit tests, helping explain their purpose

+8.CircleCi.png - an image showing successful run with all unit tests passing, also includes date in top right corner

 ## Installation
 To run this project, clone the repository and install the required dependencies: